What is a low platelet count?

 You're more likely to bleed the lower your platelet count drops.
 People who have very few platelets may bleed heavily from their intestines or have life-threatening bleeding in their brain.

-Sometimes the problem that caused your low platelet count is obvious, such as being pregnant, having a severe infection, or taking a certain drug.
+Sometimes the problem that caused your low platelet count is obvious, such as being pregnant, having a severe infection, or taking a certain medicine.

 If doctors aren't sure why your platelet count is low they may do:

 The main thing is to treat whatever caused the low platelet count.
-For example, if taking a drug caused your low platelet count, your doctor will stop giving you the drug if possible.
+For example, if taking a medicine caused your low platelet count, your doctor will stop giving you the medicine if possible.
 If it was caused by an infection, your doctor will treat the infection.